ishwarchandratiwari/sparkpost-api-documentation/services/sending-domains.md

 If a dkim object is provided in the update request, it must contain all relevant fields whether they are being changed or not.
 The new dkim object will completely overwrite the existing one.

-**[SparkPost Enterprise API only](https://www.sparkpost.com/enterprise-email/):** To remove the DKIM Signing Domain Identifier for a Sending Domain, use the empty string for the value of the dkim.signing_domain field.
+To remove the DKIM Signing Domain Identifier for a Sending Domain, use the empty string for the value of the dkim.signing_domain field.

 + Parameters
     + domain (required, string, `example1.com`) ...
 Name of the domain